-Homebrewing kits tend to make batches of less than 10L, which is not enough for sharing.
+- Homebrewing kits tend to make batches of less than 10L, which is not enough for sharing.

 - Beer bottles and caps: The best way to get beer bottles is to save them from your recycling.
 You can use plastic bottles with screw lids, swing-top bottles, or regular beer bottles.
 If you use regular beer bottles then you will also need to buy bottle caps and rent/buy a bottle capper.

 Here are some items that are handy if you plan on making a lot of beer.
 However, they aren’t necessary if you’re just trying it out for the first time.

 - Wort Chiller: If you are brewing 20L of beer, then it can take a REALLY long time to cool down, which increases the risk of contamination.
 So it is important to cool your wort down as quickly as possible.
 A copper wort chiller hooks up to your sink and allows you to pass cold water through a copper pipe which is submerged in the pot of proto-beer.
 I don’t own one… but I live in Canada, so I just cool my proto-beer by sticking it outside for a few hours.